rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 - **Snapshot**: a checkpoint of system data/state, usually a backup.
 - **The Vault**: disk space that contains information about every block of data that you've ever stored.
 It is shared between all of your backup configurations.

-### Choosing what to backup
+### Choosing what to back up

 **Warning:** Cloud Backup does *not* follow symlinks.
 For example, if a symlink points to a file, the symlink itself is backed up, but the file it points to is not backed up.
 Likewise, if a symlink points to a folder, the symlink itself is backed up, but the folder and anything under the folder is not be backed up.
 If you want to back up files or folders to be backed up, do not use a symlink.

-Our best guidance is not what to backup, but what not to backup:
+Our best guidance is not what to back up, but what *not* to back up:

-- Do not back up running databases -- to backup a database, see the topic on [backing up databases](/how-to/rackspace-cloud-backup-backing-up-databases).
+- Do not back up running databases - to backup a database, see the topic on [backing up databases](/how-to/rackspace-cloud-backup-backing-up-databases).
 - Do not back up caches and session files
 - Do not back up frequently changing files, such as logs
-- Do not back up root -- to save all data and the server, [make an image of the server](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) instead.
+- Do not back up root - to save all data and the server, [make an image of the server](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) instead.

-**Note:** Do not compress your data before backup it is backed up.
+**Note:** Do not compress your data before it is backed up.
 Doing so defeats the backup deduplication, which is typically far more efficient than simple file compression.
 Deduplication stores only the updated data, and saves you storage space and money during the backup process.

-The Cloud Backup Agent tries to be helpful, and skips the below types of files automatically.
+The Cloud Backup Agent skips the following types of files automatically:

 - Memory-only file systems (Linux: /proc, etc. )
 - Cloud Backup agent data directories
 - Recovery information (Windows)
 - Recycle Bin (Windows)
-- desktop.ini and thumbs.db (Windows)
+- **desktop.ini** and **thumbs.db** (Windows)

 These file types either change too rapidly (databases, logs, caches) or don't exist long enough to be backed up (session files).
 Session files should be avoided entirely.
 And if the information is valuable to your business, log files should track it.
 Caches should also be avoided, as their data is meant to be discarded.
 If you do need to back up these files, our suggested workarounds are: